You Want to Be a Doctor? Here is the Average Salary for Each Medical Specialty

 Salary

-Are you a high school student considering becoming a doctor?
-Physicians can make a lot of money, especially those in high-demand or challenging medical specialties.
-However, whether you are still in high school student or even a premed student, be careful making a life decision based on money alone.
-It takes a lot of time, hard work, and money of your own just to get there.
+Are you a high school student with dreams of becoming a doctor?
+Did you know physicians can make much money, especially those in high-demand or challenging medical specialties?
+However, whether you are still a high school or even a pre-med student, it is essential to be careful when making a life decision.
+Refrain from basing those big decisions on money alone.
+It takes a lot of time, hard work, and capital just to get there.

-There are many factors to consider when exploring a medical specialty, including the competitiveness of the field, length and type of training, work setting, and work-life balance.
-And yes, how much money you can make by becoming a doctor can be important, too.
+There are many important factors to consider when exploring a medical specialty, such as the competitiveness of the field, length and type of training, work setting, and work-life balance.
+And yes, the money you can make becoming a doctor is an important factor, too.
+But it is not just the money; it is considering the entire scope of the field itself.

 Doctor Salaries in 2020

-According to the Medscape Physician Compensation Report 2020, physician incomes continue to rise.
-Primary care physicians (PCPs) earned an average of $243,000 in 2020 while specialists earned an average of $346,000.
+According to the Medscape Physician Compensation Report 2020, physician incomes are rising.
+Primary care physicians (PCPs) earned an average of $243,000 in 2020, while specialists earned an average of $346,000.

 MedSchoolCoach, a personal coaching service that provides pre-med and medical school admissions consulting services and tutoring, compiled data on the specialties that pay the most.

-Orthopedic surgeons are at the top of the list, earning $511,000 per year on average, with plastic surgeons coming in second at $479,000 per year on average.
-Public health and preventative medicine professionals are at the bottom of the list making closer to $200,000 per year.
-These differences are sizeable.
-An extra couple hundred thousand dollars a year for a 30 to 40 year career can add up.
+Orthopedic surgeons are at the top of the list, earning $511,000 annually on average, with plastic surgeons coming in second at $479,000 annually.
+Public health and preventative medicine professionals are at the bottom of the list, making closer to $200,000 per year.

-Note: Just because you’re going into ortho doesn’t mean you’re going to make five hundred thousand.
-And just because you’re going into pediatrics doesn’t mean you’re going to earn two hundred thousand.
-There is a large fluctuation in compensation based on a variety of other factors, ranging from location to healthcare setting.
+Note: Just because you’re going into ortho does not mean you will make five hundred thousand.
+And just because you are going into pediatrics does not mean you will earn two hundred thousand.
+There is a significant fluctuation in compensation based on various other factors, ranging from location to healthcare setting.

 Considerations When Choosing a Career as a Doctor

-While salary is important, so are other considerations, like work-Life balance.
+While salary cannot be ignored, there are other important considerations, such as work-life balance.
 In addition to being a doctor, you still need to find time for family, friends, and hobbies.
-Here are some factors to keep in mind when choosing a medical specialty:
+Here are some factors to remember when choosing a medical specialty:

-• Medical Training – Think about length and type of training time.
-Residencies such as pediatrics require a three-year residency whereas neurosurgery requires a seven-year training program.
-How many years of your prime are you willing to trade in for education?
+• Medical Training – Consider the length and type of training required for your desired medical field.
+Residencies such as pediatrics require a three-year commitment, whereas neurosurgery requires a seven-year training program.
+So, consider how many years you will trade for the necessary education and training.

-• Medical Specialty Competitiveness – For interventional radiology, there only 136 openings available per year in the entire United States!
-In contrast, there are 1,804 anesthesiology openings per year.
+• Medical Specialty Competitiveness – There are only 136 annual openings in the United States for interventional radiology.
+Compare that number to the 1,804 anesthesiology openings per year!

 • Access to Patients – Most physicians practice some form of clinical medicine.
-A lot of that time is spent seeing patients, charting patients, and mental efforts thinking about patients.
-Plus, being on-call all the time is a strong consideration.
-Not all specialties are equally as demanding.
+A lot of that time is spent seeing patients, charting patients, and the mental strain of thinking about your patients.
+Not to mention that being ‘on-call’ is a big part of the job; certainly an imperative factor to consider.
+However, not all specialties are equally as demanding.

 • Location, Location, Location – Where do you want to live?
-Do you want to work in a busy hospital in a major medical center or a cozy office in a rural clinic?
-Would you prefer a high stress operating room or a quiet exam room?
+Do you want to work in a busy hospital at a major medical center or a cozy office in a rural clinic?
+Would you prefer a high-stress operating room or a quiet exam room?
+Where you live and work contributes significantly to your work-life balance, and the environment you work in every day contributes to that balance tenfold.

-• Research Opportunities – Do you have a desire to pursue academic research?
-This will impact the number of publications, presentations, conferences, and papers you’re involved with throughout your career.
+• Research Opportunities – Have you ever considered pursuing academic research?
+This decision will impact the number of publications, presentations, conferences, and papers you are involved with throughout your career.
+This is another factor to consider when weighing your work-life balance against your yearly salary.

 Managing Your Healthcare Education Finances

-Most medical school applicants have undergraduate debt and medical school debt.
-Plus, they defer that debt while they’re still in school, so they don’t start paying it off for a while.
+When you leave medical school, you will have undergraduate and medical school debt to consider for your financial future.
+Most students are known to defer that debt while still in school, so they don’t start paying it off for a while.
 As premeds become residents, they “only” earn between $40k to $70k.

-According to MedSchoolCoach, electricians will actually accumulate a higher net income than doctors for the first 26 years of their lives after high school.
+According to MedSchoolCoach, electricians will accumulate a higher net income than doctors for the first 26 years of their careers after high school.

-Still, for those who are patient, a doctor will earn up to $12 million more over their career.
-Here are the annual salaries of the most common medical specialties.
+Still, for those who are patient, determined, and willing to work, a doctor will earn up to $12 million more over their entire career.
+Here are the annual salaries of the most common medical specialties:

 • Allergy & Immunology – $301,000